wwce/terraform/aws/GWLB-Demo/README.md

 This package will help you deploy a full AWS Gateway Load Balancer demonstration environment that leverages the Palo Alto Networks VM-Series NGFWs to show how this solutions secures your Inbound, Outbound and East-West traffic.
 This demo will also create a Transit Gateway that is used for E/W and outbound traffic.

-This deployment is meant to delploy a complete GWLB environment integrated with a TGW and 2 spoke Application VNETS.
+This deployment is meant to delploy a complete GWLB environment integrated with a TGW and 2 spoke Application VPCS.
 This repo is based on the following PANW repo that provides the ability to deploy just the GWLB independantly:

 https://github.com/PaloAltoNetworks/AWS-GWLB-VMSeries